 “I can take the day off,” I tell Eben.

 “Great.
 Look outside your window.”

-I leave my desk and dash towards the window nearest to me.
-It faces the entrance of the building, and there, I see Eben waiting outside his car.
+I dash towards the window nearest to me.
+It faces the entrance of the building, and there, Eben is waiting outside his car.

 The picture is perfect from where I stand—young, rich, successful and dapper.
 What woman wouldn’t want that?

-“If you don’t want to get married to him, it’s fine,” Aunty Ada had told me last night, although I could see that she didn’t mean it.
+“If you don’t want to get married to him, it’s fine,” Aunty Ada told me last night.
 “I’ll just tell Bisi and we’ll call the whole thing off.
 Marriage is not the greatest achievement in life.
 Look at me, I got on fine.”

 There’s no waterfall to chase here.
-Ebenezer Nosakhare would be my husband and I would figure out the love part later.
+Ebenezer Nosakhare will be my husband, and I will figure out the love part later.

 “Hey, it’s time to go home.”